SOTVerse: A User-defined Task Space of Single Object Tracking: Introduction

-The above problems hinder related research, increase hardship for resource integration, and ultimately create bottlenecks in research.
-In this work, we systematize the representative benchmarks and construct a comprehensive single object tracking metaverse named \textbf{SOTVerse} to solve the issues, as shown in Figure~\ref{fig:overall}.
-Like DeepMind \cite{XLand} defines reinforcement learning tasks as world, game, and co-players, we propose a \textbf{3E Paradigm} to describe computer vision tasks by three components (i.e., \textit{environment}, \textit{evaluation}, and \textit{executor}).
+The above problems hinder related research, increase hardship for resource integration and utilization, and ultimately create bottlenecks in research.
+In this work, we systematize the representative benchmarks and construct a comprehensive \textbf{s}ingle \textbf{o}bject \textbf{t}racking meta\textbf{verse} named \textbf{SOTVerse} to solve the issues, as shown in Figure~\ref{fig:overall}.
+Like DeepMind \cite{XLand} defines reinforcement learning tasks as world, game, and co-players, we propose a \textbf{3E Paradigm} to describe computer vision tasks by three components (\ie, \textit{environment}, \textit{evaluation}, and \textit{executor}).
 Among them, datasets provide the \textit{environment} to portray task characteristics, \textit{evaluation} methods measure performance from multiple aspects, and \textit{executors} can estimate their visual tracking abilities via SOTVerse.

-Specifically, to integrate different environments into SOTVerse, we first correspond task characteristics with data collection rules, clarify the organization standards, and construct them as the normal space.
-In particular, we also provide various challenging attribute labels for each frame, allowing users to extract related subsequences from SOTVerse and efficiently generate challenging spaces with their research purpose.
+Specifically, to integrate different environments into SOTVerse, we first correspond task characteristics with data collection rules, clarify the organization standards, and construct them as the \textit{normal space}.
+In particular, we also provide various challenging attribute labels for each frame, allowing users to extract related sub-sequences from SOTVerse and efficiently generate \textit{challenging spaces} with their research purpose.
 Besides, to overcome the limitations of traditional evaluation methods, SOTVerse provides three novel indicators to focus on tracking robustness under challenging factors.

 Obviously, SOTVerse is a customizable and extensible space.
 We summarize the contributions as follows: